 Therapy With Insurance

-If you are new to online therapy, Betterhelp is a great place to start.
-It’s the best online therapy site out there and also extremely affordable.
+If you are new to online therapy, BetterHelp is a great place to start.
+It’s our pick for the best online therapy site out there and is also very affordable.
 The level of therapy is high, and the platform itself is modern and very easy to use.

-Betterhelp’s biggest downside when it comes to affordability is the fact they do not accept insurance.
-That said, between the free trial option and the large discount on your first month there, the prices are still very competitive.
+BetterHelp’s biggest downside when it comes to affordability is the fact they do not accept insurance.
+That said, between the generous welcome promo and their financial aid programs, the prices are still quite competitive.

-Betterhelp also offers a financial aid program which reduces the monthly cost by as much as 40%.
-It is very easy to apply to and most chances are you’ll meet the requirements for some sort of discount.
-You can do that as part of the signup process, and know if you are eligible for a discount in a matter of minutes.
+BetterHelp offers a financial aid program which reduces the monthly cost by as much as 40%.
+It is very easy to apply to and most chances are you’ll at least meet the requirements for some sort of discount.
+You can do that as part of the signup process, and know if you are eligible in a matter of minutes.

-It is also worth noting that Betterhelp is the most cost effective platform if you are looking for a more niche focused therapy.
-As part of their network, they also operate Teen Counseling, Regain and Pride Counseling – which offer the cheapest therapy solutions for teens, couples and the LGBTQ+ community respectively.
+It is also worth noting that BetterHelp is the most cost-effective platform if you are looking for a more niche focused therapy.
+As part of their network, they also operate Teen Counseling, ReGain and Pride Counseling – which offer the some of the cheapest therapy solutions for teens, couples and the LGBTQ+ community respectively.
 Pricing is the same as BetterHelp, and you can still apply for the financial aid program.

-When it comes to which platform is the best for online therapy in general, Talkspace and Betterhelp are neck in neck.
-In the end, we feel like Betterhelp has the slight edge (see our Betterhelp vs Talkspace comparison), but when it comes to price, Talkspace is the better choice.
+When it comes to which platform is the best for online therapy in general, Talkspace and BetterHelp are almost tied.
+In the end, I feel like BetterHelp has the slight edge (see our BetterHelp vs Talkspace comparison), but when it comes to price, Talkspace might actually be the better choice.